IMG

 United Kingdom of Great Britain and Northern Ireland (UK)

 Administered by the Nottinghamshire Wildlife Trust, Attenborough is one of the most important nature reserves in the county.
 Over 250 bird species have been recorded here.
-Ecologically, it is part of a major wildlife corridor along the River Trent (the Long Eaton gravel pits to the southwest are another 'hotspot' area, contiguous with the reserve).
 Like several other important wetland sites in the UK, the reserve area consists largely of former gravel extraction pits, which have filled with water to form lakes beside the River Trent.
+Ecologically, it forms part of a major wildlife corridor along the Trent, together with the Long Eaton gravel pits to the southwest (contiguous with the reserve) and Colwick and Holme Pierrepoint country parks to the northeast.
+Species such as terns and sea ducks migrate along the 'Severn-Trent flyway', that is, following the Severn Estuary/River then the Trent valley and the Humber Estuary.

 Visitors often wonder if there is a connection to the BBC's celebrated wildlife presenter, Sir David Attenborough.
 The connection is that Sir David's family hails from the nearby village of Attenborough, leading him to take a special interest in the reserve.